thespcrewroy/CSCI4470-Algorithms/Notes/24-NetworkFlow/02-ford-fulkerson.md

 />

 - Any path from source `s` to sync `t`
-- The flow along this path is increased by the minimum weight capacity in that path
+- **Critical Edge:** The flow along this path is increased by the minimum weight capacity edge in that path
 - For the above example, we would have to increase the flow by 1 unit along the path
 - For the ones where we have to change the direction of the edge, we cancel it out and the edge becomes 0